-I marked it down because it was very fiddly to get started with (and it didn’t work properly right away), and also because I didn’t really like the e-liquid although that’s not overly important.
+It lost that half a point because it was very fiddly to get started with (and it didn’t work properly right away), and also because I didn’t really like the e-liquid, although that’s not overly important.

-I marked it up because it’s brilliant – durable, smooth to touch, simple to understand (eventually), provides a smooth and consistent vape, has great battery life, fits nice in the hand, has a great design that won’t be easily broken, and it’s not overly expensive either.
+I scored it as highly as I did because it’s brilliant – durable, smooth to touch, simple to understand (eventually), provides a smooth and consistent vape, has great battery life, fits nice in the hand, has a great design that won’t be easily broken, and it’s not overly expensive either.

 Whether you’re a beginner or a more experienced vaper, I would highly recommend the Vype eBox.
 You can use it as lightly or as heavily as you like with the variable wattage options, and the eleven-wick coil unit really makes for a great tasting vape too.
 A definite winner in my eyes!